 Requisite: SOCI 112 or equivalent.
 Open to juniors and seniors.
 Limited to 20 students.
 Admission with consent of the instructor.
 Spring semester.
-Professor Lembo.2019-20: Not offered
+Professor Lembo.2019-20: Offered in Spring 2020

 (Offered as BLST 342 [US] and HIST 358 [US]) Often overshadowed by the long 1960s and the conservative ascendancy in the 1980s, the 1970s provides an important transitional moment for the United States, one that arguably linked local experiences to global dynamics and social movements in unprecedented ways.
 It was also a decade fraught with contradictions.
 On the one hand, Americans experienced widespread disillusionment with the power of the federal government to promote and protect the minority from the majority.
 Historians seeking to understand the collapse of the welfare state or the origins of white resistance to civil rights’ initiatives most often point to the 1970s as the time when the Supreme Court abandoned school desegregation and the federal government shifted the burden of the social welfare system onto the market, state and local governments, and onto poor people themselves.
 And yet, the 1970s also saw an explosion of progressive social activism, as the women’s movement, the gay rights movement, and the environmental movement, among others, all came into their own.
 Likewise, this was also a time of U.S. retreat and military overextension, and a time of new hegemonies of human rights regimes and multinational corporations.
 This course asks students to consider how connecting the local with the global can help us better understand and resolve these apparent contradictions.
 How does our understanding of American politics, society, and culture change depending upon our point of view?
 What are the possibilities and limitations of global and local methods of inquiry?
 How might historians more fruitfully combine sub-disciplines to understand the ways in which Americans experienced and engaged with their historical realities as members of local, national, and global communities?
 One class meeting per week.